DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 The *value* must be an octal value in the range of 0 to 0377

-The *memory_location* must be a memory address on the range 0 to 0377 or a mnemonic name
+The *memory_location* must be a memory address in the range 0 to 0377 or a mnemonic name

 ###Examples
 	LET A = 043